trustpilot/kafka-connect-dynamodb/docs/details.md

 * environment TAG key and value set
 * DynamoDB streams enabled (in `new_image` or `new_and_old_image` mode)

+> Note: if `dynamodb.table.whitelist` parameter is set, then auto-discovery will not be executed and replication will be issued for explicitly defined tables.
 ### 2. "INIT_SYNC"

 `INIT_SYNC` is a process when all existing table data is scanned and pushed into Kafka destination topic.
 Usually this happens only once after source task for specific table is started for the first time.
 But it can be repeated in case of unexpected issues, e.g. if source connector was down for long period of time and it is possible that it has missed some of the change events from the table stream (DynamoDB streams store data for 24 hours only).